 This year we are making some changes to the way we assess and report pupil achievement in year 7.
-Pupils will be placed in an achievement band based on their KS2 data and through core subject baseline assessments completed in September.
-We do not want to assign target grades to pupils as we do not want to limit their aspirations.
+Pupils will be placed on a pathway based on their KS2 data and through core subject baseline assessments completed in September.
+We do not want to assign KS4 targets to pupils as we do not want to limit their aspirations.

-Based on their identified start points, pupils will be placed into one of four attainment bands.
+Based on their identified start points, pupils will be placed into one of four attainment pathways.

-These bands are not fixed and where pupils are working consistently above, their band will be changed.
-No pupil can be moved down bands.
+These pathways are not fixed and where pupils are working consistently above, their pathway will be changed.
+No pupil can be moved down pathways.

-The skills and knowledge needed to reach each band is shared with pupils and parents through a series of statements.
-This will allow pupils to see what they need to be able to achieve to move on to the next band and will allow parents to support at home.
+The skills and knowledge needed to reach each pathway is shared with pupils and parents through a series of statements.
+This will allow pupils to see what they need to be able to achieve to move on to the next pathway and will allow parents to support at home.

-These high aspirations and drive for success are something that we encourage at Castleford Academy and as a result, the achievement band will be regularly monitored and reviewed to ensure each pupil achieves their full potential.
+These high aspirations and drive for success are something that we encourage at Castleford Academy and as a result, the pathway will be regularly monitored and reviewed to ensure each pupil achieves their full potential.

 Each subject area has developed a learning journey which will allow our pupils to develop the skills and knowledge needed to be a successful learner.
 The learning journey is shared with pupils at the start of the topic so that they are aware of how their learning will develop over each half term.
 This is also shared with parents (on our website) along with the can do statements for each subject/topic.
 This means that parents can see what their child will be taught, how they will be assessed and also how to support them to reach the next step in their learning.